 With other roads across Rodney the feedback about speed reductions has been generally extremely well received.
 However, I am hearing enough incensed outrage to fight to have a second review done of this particular road.

 Thus, I have written to the Chair and Chief Executive of Auckland Transport formally requesting the decision around Coatesville Riverhead Highway be reviewed.
 In addition, there needs to public support behind having the review done, so I have started an online petition.
 Please Google the “Petition against 60km/h on Coatesville Riverhead Highway” to register your support or nonsupport.
+(THIS PETITION IS NOW CLOSED).

 Perhaps a 70km/h speed limit could be an acceptable compromise.
 Saving lives and people from serious injury should always be of top importance.